 Low-density lipoproteins (LDL) are particles that transport lipids throughout the body.
 Each particle contains a combination of protein, cholesterol, triglyceride, and phospholipid molecules.
 Their composition changes as they circulate in the blood.
 Some molecules are removed and others are added, resulting in lipoprotein particles whose properties vary from large and fluffy to small and dense.
-LDL particle testing determines the relative amounts of particles of differing properties.
+LDL particle testing determines the relative amounts of particles of differing properties in the blood.
 This is often called subfraction testing.

-However, the data are not clear on whether routine testing for LDL subfractions provides additional information about a person's cardiac risk or whether results from such testing should affect decisions about treatment.
-More clinical research is needed to determine the ultimate value in testing for LDL subfractions and how the results should be used.
-Recommendations on the use of LDL subfraction testing and LDL-P continue to evolve.
-This is illustrated with:
+Data are not clear on whether routine testing for LDL subfractions provides additional information about cardiac risk or whether results from such testing could impact decisions about treatment.
+The 2015 report from the National Lipid Association Annual Summary of Clinical Lipidology does refer to potential use of subfraction testing for a select population of patients; however, more clinical research is needed to determine the ultimate value in testing for LDL subfractions and how the results should be used.
+Recommendations on the use of LDL subfraction testing and LDL-P continue to evolve as a result of ongoing studies and include:

-- A 2013 Assessment by the AACC Lipoprotein and Vascular Diseases Division Working Group on Best Practices, which compared the use of Apolipoprotein B (Apo B) with LDL-P as indicators of atherogenic particle numbers.
-The group concluded that both tests were nearly equivalent in their ability to assess cardiovascular disease (CVD) risk and that both were stronger than LDL-C. The group supported the adoption of either Apo B or LDL-P into CVD risk screening and treatment guidelines but expressed a current preference for Apo B because of its availability and several other factors.
+- A 2013 Assessment by the AACC Lipoprotein and Vascular Diseases Division Working Group on Best Practices, which compared the use of apolipoprotein B (Apo B) with LDL-P as indicators of atherogenic particle numbers; the group concluded that both tests were nearly equivalent in their ability to assess CVD risk and that both were stronger than LDL-C. The group supported the adoption of either Apo B or LDL-P into CVD risk screening and treatment guidelines but expressed a current preference for Apo B because of its availability and several other factors.
 (See Sources) Note: Apo B is considered a potential substitute for LDL-P because a molecule of Apo B is present in each particle of LDL and very low-density lipoprotein (VLDL).